 In 1987, Claudon co-founded the Geonomics Institute, which he grew into an internationally respected, independent, nonpartisan, nonprofit organization that helped accelerate economic and political transition, focusing on enterprise restructuring and business development in the Former Soviet Union.

 In January 2000, Claudon started a multi-faceted Middlebury College initiative, DigitalBridges2.0™ which facilitated creating and growing programs that help people propel thought into action.
 Its anchor program, the Middlebury Solutions Group, was an undergraduate venture consultancy dedicated to helping Vermont’s entrepreneurs grow ideas into viable enterprises.
 Between its launch in 2002 and through the end of 2010, MSG consulting teams completed over 62 venture-building engagements with Vermont-based start-ups, 82% of which took what these students delivered to raise funding and were aggressively growing their enterprises as Claudon retired in December 2010.

 In 2008, Claudon launched MiddCORE – Creativity Opportunity Risk and Entrepreneurship, an ultra-intensive four-week business and entrepreneurship preparatory program that runs during the Middlebury College Winter (January) Term.
 Visiting business and non-profit leaders architect demanding coursework and weekly case competitions.
 Practical learning spans numerous functional roles and organizational theory, while fast-paced team-work and competitions train students in four primary areas: creativity, opportunity, risk and entrepreneurship (CORE).

 In addition to his passion for teaching, Claudon has been drawn strongly to architecture and the development of industry during the Eighteenth and Nineteenth Centuries.

-Launching and growing Addison County Clock Works, which he ran from 1970 through the 1990s allowed him to interact with all sorts of people as he travelled the northeast buying, selling, restoring and repairing old clocks.
+Launching and growing Addison County Clock Works, which he ran from 1970 through the 1990s allowed him to interact with all sorts of people as he travelled the northeast buying, selling, preserving and repairing old clocks.